mikenobbs/Asset-Assistant/README.md

 `discord_webhook`: (Optional) Discord webhook URL for notifications after every run

 > [!IMPORTANT]
 > All directories (process/movies/shows/collections) must be unique for the script to function properly.
-For `Kodi`, this guide [here](https://kodi.wiki/view/Movie_set_information_folder) outlines the collection directory process, which you'll want to point AA at.
+For `Kodi`, this guide [here](https://kodi.wiki/view/Movie_set_information_folder) outlines the collection directory process, which you'll want to point **AssetAssistant** at.
 For `Kometa`, you may need to adjust your setup slightly in order to achieve the separate directories.
 Below is an example of how to achieve this:
 > ```yml
 > libraries:
 >   Movies: